Five men to watch at the Australian Open

 The world number four burst onto the scene at the Australian Open in 2019 when as a 20-year-old he dethroned defending champion Roger Federer in the last 16.

-The Greek went on to win the ATP Tour Finals at the end of that season aged 21 to become the youngest year-end champion since Lleyton Hewitt in 2001.
+The Greek went on to win the ATP Tour Finals at the end of that season aged 21, becoming the youngest year-end champion since Lleyton Hewitt in 2001.

-As one of the flag bearers for the "Next Generation" of players looking to take over from the big three, he reached his first Grand Slam final at Roland Garros last year, losing to Djokovic.
+One of the flag bearers for the "Next Generation" of players looking to take over from the big three, he reached his first Grand Slam final at Roland Garros last year, only to lose to Djokovic.

-Comes into Melbourne with a question mark over his fitness following elbow surgery at the end of last season.

 © 2022 AFP